codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

-If your Bitbucket Server installation is behind your firewall, you can also use any [external secrets that you have defined]({{site.baseurl}}/docs/integrations/secret-storage/) (such as Kubernetes secrets) as values by entering a secrets value with the same syntax [shown in pipelines]({{site.baseurl}}/docs/pipelines/secrets-store/).
+If your Bitbucket Server installation is behind your firewall, you can also use any [external secrets that you have defined]({{site.baseurl}}/docs/integrations/secret-storage/) (such as Kubernetes secrets) as values by entering a secrets value with the same syntax [shown in pipelines]({{site.baseurl}}/docs/pipelines/configuration/secrets-store/).

 For example if you already have a `token` on a resource call `git-credentials` you can put in the token field the expression {% raw %}`${{secrets.git-credentials@token}}`{% endraw %}.

 ## Using your Git provider

-Once your provider is active, you can add a new project into Codefresh and then during the [repository selection screen]({{site.baseurl}}/docs/getting-started/create-a-basic-pipeline/) you will have access to the additional Git providers.
+Once your provider is active, you can add a new project in Codefresh, and then during the [repository selection screen]({{site.baseurl}}/docs/quick-start/ci-quickstart/create-ci-pipeline/) you will have access to the additional Git providers.

 {% include image.html
 lightbox="true"